informatics-lab/blog/_posts/2015-12-09-raspberry-pi-docker-cluster.md

 We are fortunate in the Lab to have a small stash of Raspberry Pis in our cupboard which are used at hackathons and other events.
 As there are no events using them currently I thought I'd take the opportunity to make a nice demonstration piece to show off clustering containers.

 I was particularly interested in trying out the new overlay networking features introduced in version 1.9 of Docker.
 In the past we have made use of Kubernetes which does it's own clustering of containers and manages the networking with [Flannel][flannel].
-Now that these features are built into Docker I wanted to try them out.
+Now that these features are built into Docker I wanted to try them out and see what clustering is like without Kubernetes.

 I've talked to many people recently about Docker and Kubernetes and feel that I'm spewing lots of abstract concepts at them.
 Everything we've built so far has been based in AWS which, unless you're familiar with it, can be hard to picture in your head.
 Building a physical cluster which people can see helps with explaining the concepts, and being able to demonstrate nodes failing by physically pulling cables out makes the whole thing feel more real.

-We only had original Raspberry Pi model Bs in the cupboard, which are perfectly suitable for this but will create the most underpowered cluster ever.
+We only had original Raspberry Pi model Bs in the cupboard, which are perfectly suitable for this but created the most underpowered cluster ever.
 Good thing it's only a demo.

 # Hardware configuration

-I decided I wanted to build a cluster of five Pis, but also wanted a sixth to run as the master and control machine.
+I decided I wanted to build a cluster of five Pis, but also decided on a sixth to run as the master and control machine.
 We have a 3D printer in the Lab so I went and found a [nice modular rack][pi-rack] to print to hold them in place.

 ![Pi Rack](https://s3-eu-west-1.amazonaws.com/informatics-webimages/articles/2015-12-09-raspberry-pi-docker-cluster/image1.JPG)